yorek/AzureFunctionUploadToSQL/README.md

 ## Test the solution

-All the CSV  file that will be copied into the `csv` container will be loaded into Azure SQL and specifically into the following tables:
+All the CSV files that will be copied into the `csv` container, `_auto` folder, will be loaded into Azure SQL and specifically into the following tables:

 - File
 - FileData

 To test the everything works copy the `test.csv` file to Azure:

-    az storage blob upload --container-name csv --file SQL\test.csv --name test.csv --account-name csvimportdemo --account-key <your-account-key>
+    az storage blob upload --container-name csv --file SQL\test.csv --name _auto\test.csv --account-name csvimportdemo --account-key <your-account-key>

-if you open Function App Log you will see that the function has been invoked or, if you're running the function locally on your machine, you will see the log directly on the console.
-You will find the content of the `test.csv'` file into Azure SQL.
+or, if you prefer, just use Azure Storage Explorer, and drag on drop the file into the `_auto` folder.
+If you open Function App Log you will see that the function has been invoked or, if you're running the function locally on your machine, you will see the log directly on the console.
+You will find the content of the `test.csv` file into Azure SQL.